 The Two Fridas, as well as much of the work of Frida Kahlo, is a great painting on which to practice your art interpretation skills.
 Her paintings are so personal, so real, and so cool.
 I don’t want you to read anything below until you have clicked the link and looked at the painting on your own (the same goes for your high schooler).
 Go through these discussion questions and think about it first.
 Promise?

-I’m hesitant to give you any information about this, because your ideas are just as important as the “real meaning.”
+I’m hesitant to give you any information about this because your ideas are just as important as the “real meaning.”
 I’ll give you a bit to whet your appetite.
 Did you keep your promise and look/think first?
 I’m trusting you.
 Okay, this painting shows two elements of the artist and her mixed ancestry.
 One side displays her father’s German-Jewish descent, and the other side illustrates her mother’s Mexican roots.
-The real story shows her tumultuous relationship with famous Mexican muralist, Diego Rivera.
+The real story shows her tumultuous relationship with the famous Mexican muralist, Diego Rivera.
 This link has a great roll-over activity showing key elements of the painting and highlights some of the elements of her relationship with Diego.

 2. John Feodorov, Animal Spirit Channeling Device for the Contemporary Shaman, 1997